XuLiWu/aesthetics_assessment_using_graphs/readme.md

 `tensorboard --logdir path/to/visuals/`

-If everything works correctly, it should come like this
+If everything works correctly, it should look like this
 - Curves

 ![Alt text](figures/Screenshot%20from%202020-11-21%2016-50-07.png "Title")